franos-cm/dilithium-comparison/README.md

 ## 2.3.
 Pipelining and data reusability

 The two cores have different ways of mitigating the latency for the Dilithium operations.
-Notably, HighPerf has a highly pipelined design structure that allows for simultaneously executing independent steps (reading the original paper is recommended for more details).
+Notably, HighPerf has a highly pipelined design that allows for simultaneously executing independent steps (reading the original paper is recommended for more details).

+**HighPerf's pipeline originally had a bug**, in which it did not account for backpressure when loading some of the necessary data; it assumed the input would be completely available under a certain amount of time after initiating the operation.
+It did not stall the pipeline if that was not the case, thus producing incorrect output values.
+This, of course, would reduce the usefulness of the core in real life scenarios, such as when loading a long message in chunks.
+The necessary stalls (or at least, the ones identified) were introduced in HighPerf's code provided here.

 LowRes's design implements significantly less pipelining.
-However, while HighPerf's design is based on streaming all the data necessary for each Dilithium operation, LowRes allows for performing intermediate loading and storing operations separately from the main processing steps.
+On the other hand, while HighPerf's design is based on streaming all the data necessary for each Dilithium operation, LowRes allows for performing intermediate loading and storing operations separately from the main processing steps.
 This then allows for reusing data across different operations, which reduces data transfer times.

 For example, suppose we wanted to compute several signatures using the same secret key, HighPerf requires loading the key for every signature, while LowRes would only load the key when performing the first signature, and reuse that value for the subsequent ones.